|Country Number (37)||1975||SECOND WAVE|

 As reported in DWM 54, the episodes rated well, reaching some 2.5 million viewers, with a rating of 78 out of 100 'points'.

 Two Tom Baker stories were missed – Genesis of the Daleks and Pyramids of Mars – presumably on account of censorship.
-As had been reported in DWM 54 and DWM 168, the series was discontinued mainly on account of its violence.
+As had been reported in DWM 54 and DWM 168, the series was discontinued mainly on account of its violence, a position that many contemporary Dutch newspapers reported on at the time.
 This action may have been why the BBC subsequently found it difficult to sell the series elsewhere within Europe in the late 1970s – see Europe for more on this.

 Baker attended the Science Fiction Festival, held in Rotterdam from 12 to 21 March 1976.
 This was publicized in the 18 March 1976 edition of Nieuwsblad van het Noorden.